fyrk/OpenVPlan/README.md

 | TELEGRAM_BOT_LOGGER_LEVEL | 30 | Minimum level (Python's logging module) for messages.
 The default is `logging.WARNING` (30). |

 ### Configuration files
 Configuration files are placed in the container's `/config` directory via volumes.
-Example configuration files are provided in this repositorie's `config/` directory.
+Example configuration files are provided in this repository's `config/` directory.
 These files are already placed in the container's `/config` directory in `docker-compose.prod.example.yml`.

 #### substitution_plans.json
 This is where all substitution plans are defined.
 For an example, see config/substitution_plans.json.